andreslomelig/NovaFolio/README.md

 ### 2) Create the **search** table + extensions (one time)

 We maintain migrations as plain SQL for now.
-Create a file (if it doesn’t exist yet):
+Open file:

 ```
 infra/sql/2025-10-29_doc_pages.sql
 ```

-Put this content inside (change `'english'` to `'spanish'` if most documents are in Spanish):
+(change `'english'` to `'spanish'` if most documents are in Spanish):

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_trgm;